FlorinPetriuc/Webster/README.md

 # Webster

 Webster is a static content multithreaded webserver written in C based on epoll.
-Supports HTTP 1.0 and HTTP 1.1.
+It supports HTTP 1.0 and HTTP 1.1.

 ## Dependencies

-The library depends on libpthread.
+The apllication depends on libpthread.

 ## Installation